DJ1TJOO/shapez.io-multiplayer/README.md

 # Shapez.io multiplayer

+The server for multiplayer are not longer running.
+See [Setting up a server]()

 This fork adds multiplayer to shapez.io.
 - The game is hosted at `https://thomasbrants.nl/shapez.io-multiplayer/?fullVersion=1`
 - Its only in English and Dutch (Not much more text has been added).